Our website is supported by our readers. We sometimes earn income when you click through affiliate links on the website.

 What is Ascend?

-Ascend is a mission based comparison debt relief provider.
+Ascend is a mission-based comparison debt relief provider.
+We do recommend 3 debt relief providers including this one in certain situations.
 We offer free advice to folks who are considering such forms of debt relief as bankruptcy, debt settlement, debt management and doing it yourself.
 We built a debt relief comparison calculator (below) to help people understand and compare all the debt relief options such as debt management, debt settlement, debt payoff planning, Chapter 7 and Chapter 13 bankruptcy.